avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

     11. S3_BUCKET_NAME
     12. S3_DIRECTORY
 12. Try testing the lambda function by switching to the "Test" tab and click on "Test" button.
 If everything goes well, you should see a green box with 200 statusCode.

+### Set up Cloudwatch Rule to trigger lambda
+1. Go to `Cloudwatch` dashboard and navigate to `Events > Rules` tab.
+2. Click on "Create rule" button.
+3. Enter the name of the rule.
+An example can be `plio_lambda_run_every_hour`
+4. Enter description for your rule.
+5. Under "Define Pattern" section, click on `Schedule` option.
+6. Select `Fixed rate every`.
+Set the value to `1` and `Hours` in the unit dropdown.
+7. Go to select targets section and select `Lambda function` from the available options.
+8. Select your lambda function in the next dropdown.
+9. Create the rule.
+10. The lambda is now automated to run every hour.